BitcoinDesign/Guide/guide/content-guidelines.md

 #### Speak to the reader

-Address the reader directly via "you".
+Address the reader directly with "you".

 #### Use simple language

 Bitcoin is meant for a global audience, so you need to assume that many readers are not native English speakers.
-Many speech writers intentionally write for a 6 to 8th grade proficiency level.
-This allows a wider audience to understand the content (including non-native speakers), and it forces them to clarify their thinking.
-You can take advantage of readability tools like [Hemingway](http://www.hemingwayapp.com).
-They analyze text, provide a readability score, and suggest ways to simplify the writing.
+Many speechwriters intentionally write for a 6 to 8th grade proficiency level.
+This lets a wider audience understand the content (including non-native speakers), and it forces them to clarify their thinking.

+Readability tools like [Hemingway](http://www.hemingwayapp.com) are very useful since they analyze text, provide a readability score, and suggest ways to simplify the writing.

 Note that simple language does not mean "dumbing things down".
-There are also some specific topics that require more complex language.
-A good guidelines is that the deeper a reader gets into a topic, the more complex the language can be (it does not have to be).
+There are specific topics that require more complex language.
+A good rule of thumb is that the deeper a reader gets into a topic, the more complex the language can be (it does not have to be).

 #### Be precise

 Focus on the information that will be the most useful to your reader.
 If a page gets too long, split it up into multiple pages.
-If you want to allow users to dive deeper into a topic that is not core to the guide, see if there are third-party resources you can link to.
+If you want to allow users to dive deeper into a topic that is not core to the guide, please try to link to a third party for readers.

 #### Give practical tips, but don't be overly prescriptive

 Provide recommendations and best practices but do not force specific solutions on readers.
-The project the reader is working on may require something slightly or completely different because of unique context.
+The project the reader is working on may require something slightly or completely different because of a unique context.

 #### Get the reader involved

 You can consider asking questions directly to the user before giving answers.
-You can also use work-sheets, to-do lists, do's and don'ts or other formats to get readers hands-on.
+You can also use worksheets, to-do lists, do's and dont's or other formats to get readers hands-on.

 #### Use the right medium

 One picture can say more than one thousand words.
 Plus, we can use videos, interactive prototypes, diagrams, and more.
-Take advantage of these different media and their strengths at communicating differen types of information.
+Take advantage of these different media and their strengths at communicating different types of information.
 If you'd like help creating this type of content, ask in the community.

 #### Show examples